 COVID-19 transport guidance for parents

 We have published our guidelines for parents whose children use Rutland County Council school transport in the pdf document in our download section.

-If you have any questions or concerns, please contact our School Transport team using the contact details provided on the document.
+If you have any questions or concerns, please contact our School Transport team on email@example.com

 Is my child eligible?

 Your child is eligible for transport if they live in Rutland, are of statutory school age (5 to 16 years old) and either:

 - goes to their qualifying primary school, but lives more than two miles from the school